 - Throwing, catching and kicking balls of different sizes and shapes

 The focus on the development of motor skills will help your child with ASD to move safely within the varied environments they will encounter while at school.
 Some children will experience greater difficulty in this area due to having an associated learning disability such as an Intellectual Disability(ID) or Attention Deficit Hyperactivity Disorder(ADHD) and will require further supports to master these skills.
-Fine motor skill development will assist with all school activities such as writing, technology and creative activities.
+Fine motor skill development will assist with all school activities such as writing, use of technology and creative activities.
 Gross motor skill development will support your child’s development to independently navigate around the school environment and to access the broader curriculum such as health and physical education and camps programs.